Pt. 3 – Where God Lives

 “And Father God?
 You’re here too?
 You’ve always been right here?
 All along!
 I just couldn’t see You before!”

-And just like that our eyes are opened to the spirt world that permeates our physical world.
-The supernatural realm that infuses our natural realm.
-The kingdom of heaven that was never really that far away after all.
+And just like that the eyes of our hearts are enlightened to the spiritual world that permeates our physical world, the supernatural realm that infuses our natural realm, the kingdom of heaven that is so close, it’s actually inside us (Lk.
+17:21 KJV).

 Indeed, we live and move and exist in God, which makes Him pretty close.
-If we reach out for Him, we’ll find Him because He is not far from any one of us (Acts 17:27,28).
+If we reach out for Him, we will find Him because He is not far from any one of us (Acts 17:27-28).

 And that is the revelation.

 Sometimes we may be tempted to question God’s presence because we can’t see Him or see what He’s doing.
-We’re trying to look for Him, but we’re not finding Him.
+We are trying to look for Him, but we aren’t finding Him.
 Where is He?

-Well, God is Spirit and lives in the spirit realm.
-So perhap the reason we haven’t been seeing Him as clearly as we’d like is because we just haven’t been looking in the right place.
+Well, God is Spirit and He lives in the spirit realm.
+So perhaps one reason we haven’t been seeing Him as clearly as we would like to is because we just haven’t been looking for Him in the right place.